Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 Note: Others Linux distributions can be used but without support.

+## Rainbow Application ID and Secret Key

+The Rainbow CLI is free of charge when using on the Rainbow Sandbox developers platform.
+No application ID and secret key is needed to connect to that platform.
+So, you can manage for free your application and tests accounts when developing your application on the Sandbox platform.

+To connect to the Rainbow production platform for doing the same or much more like provisionning users, managing your company, the Rainbow CLI needs an **application ID** and a **secret key**.

+To get your application ID and secret key:

+- Connect to the Rainbow HUB with your Rainbow developer account,

+- Create a new application and deploy it,

+- Get the associated application ID and secret key

+- Inject it to your Rainbow CLI application either using command `rbw configure` or command `rbw set keys`.

+**Note: Application ID and secret key will be mandatory to connect to Rainbow production platform on September'18.
+You will be able to create your application ID and secret key starting July'18**.

 ## Rainbow account

 Your need a **Rainbow** account to use the Rainbow CLI application.
 Most of the administrative commands need a **company_admin** or a **organisation_admin** role.